 Our distinctive graduate study opportunities give you the specialized knowledge and research skills needed to contribute to the understanding of the human genome and gene mutations, mechanisms of animal development, gene expression, computational analysis of DNA and protein sequences, microbial genetics and infectious diseases, complex human genetic diseases and the burgeoning fields of personalized and regenerative medicine.

 You'll be prepared to meet pressing needs at research universities and government research agencies and in private research.

 Our individualized training, broad-based curriculum and dedicated mentoring will help you succeed in the path you choose.

 You will work one-on-one with renowned researchers, learning hands-on as you rotate through laboratories within our participating departments.

-At the end of your first year, you will choose a faculty mentor who will support and guide you through your thesis research process—from original proposal to scientific presentation to oral defense.
+In your first year, you will choose a faculty mentor who will support and guide you through your thesis research process—from original proposal to scientific presentation to oral defense.